open5e/open5e/content/srd/Spellcasting/spells_a-z/a/animal-messenger.md

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
-If the messenger doesn’t reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.
+If the messenger doesn't reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.